 Engineering Experience Camp

 UIC Engineering is home to multiple departments that represent different disciplines in engineering.
-In each day of the camp, students get a chance to experiment—literally—with a particular field:
+In any given year, five of these departments participate in the camp, such as:

 - Chemical engineering

 Each day, students get a chance to experiment—literally—with a particular field.
 Participants complete hands-on challenges based on concepts developed by UIC engineering faculty members.
 One day that might be writing computer code; another day, it could be robotics or biomechanics.